TrentBrick/PyTorchDiscreteFlows/README.md

 Implementation details:
 NB.
 Going from Andre Karpathy's notation, flow.reverse() goes from the latent space to the data and flow.forward() goes from the data to the latent space.
 This is the inverse of some other implementations including the original Tensorflow one.
 Implements Bipartite and Autoregressive discrete normalizing flows.
 Also has an implementation of MADE and a simple MLP.

+Something I didn't know from reading the paper or Edward2 code is that the prior distribution itself is learnt during training.
+This makes the model more expressive and is acceptable because the prior is a factorized distribution that is still simple enough to sample from and work with.

 TODOs:
 * Ensure that the scaling functionality works (this should not matter for being able to reproduce the first few figures.)